hraisinz/Problem-Solving/README.md

 (3) Binary Search
 (4) Recursive Binary Search
-(5) Count occurences of elements in sorted array with duplicates using Binary Search
+(5) Count occurences of elements in sorted array with duplicates using Binary Search (6) Segregate 0's and 1's in array
+(7) Segregate 0's,1's and 2's in array